Categories

 Basic Training Date wrong?
 Fort Jackson, South Carolina Letters

-April 15, 1944 (probably)
+April 15, 1944 (wrong date)

 Partial letter – last two pages